File Photo: Planning minister Hala El-Saied (Photo: Ahram)

-Egypt's latest projects and investments have led to a slight drop of 11.9 percent in the unemployment rate in the fourth quarter of 2017, down from 12 percent in the first quarter of 2017, planning and administrative reforms minister Hala El-Saied announced in a speech during the inauguration of the first phase of the New Administrative Capital on Tuesday.
+Egypt's latest projects and investments have led to a slight drop of 11.9 percent in the unemployment rate in the third quarter of 2017, down from 12 percent in the first quarter of 2017, planning and administrative reforms minister Hala El-Saied announced in a speech during the inauguration of the first phase of the New Administrative Capital on Tuesday.

 The inauguration ceremony was attended by President Abdel-Fattah El-Sisi and other top government and army officials.